GoogleCloudPlatform/community/tutorials/cloud-iot-firestore-config/index.md

 - Manage structured device configuration in a managed cloud database.
 - Easily perform partial updates of configuration by changing only some fields in device configuration.
 - Use queries to find all devices in a specific configuration state.
-- Convert human friendly configuration to binary form before sending to device automatically.
+- Convert human-friendly configuration to binary form before sending to device automatically.

 **Figure 1.** *Architecture diagram for tutorial components*